 The rule of thumb, in the United States at least, is that one does not wear white after Labor Day.
-That tradition dates back to the 1800s but, as mental_floss explains, the origins of it are definitively known.
+That tradition dates back to the 1800s but, as mental_floss explains, its origins of it are not definitively known.
 But it is not the only odd fashion tradition in the United States.
-In the early 1900s, wearing another piece of clothing verboten after the close of summer: straw hats.
+In the early 1900s, wearing another piece of clothing was verboten after the close of summer: straw hats.

 And in one case, this informal ban led, dramatically, to violence.

 In the mid-1800s, a portion of lower Manhattan then known as the Five Points became a breeding ground for organized crime and slums.
 The working-class gangs — portrayed in fiction in the movie Gangs of New York — operated outside and often above the law, and would later become the breeding grounds for famous Prohibition-era crime bosses such as Al Capone in their early days as gangsters.
 And some of their criminal activity was just plain weird — idle maliciousness more than anything else.
 The best example of this may be the Straw Hat Riots of 1922.

 For years, the fashion culture dictated that men wear hats.
 But not all hats were acceptable at all times.
 After September 15th, straw hats were simply not to be worn.
 Why is anyone’s guess, and why that date in particular doubly so.
 Regardless, the date permeated the culture, creeping forward from what appears to be an original “last day” of September 1st.
 As noted by Put This On, many newspapers printed warnings about the informal deadline.
 For example, on September 14, 1912, the Lawrence (Kansas) Daily Journal-World warned men that “the man who ventures out on the streets after tonight with a straw hat on is in danger of being hauled before the bar of judgment and made to explain his conduct.”
 It is not likely that many (if any) men actually were imprisoned for wearing straw hats toward the end of September, but some certainly took the restrictions seriously.